The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 1. Is kratom legal in Canada in 2025?

 As of now, kratom is legal to possess in Canada but cannot be sold for human consumption.
-But, laws may change, so staying updated is necessary.
+But, laws may change, so staying updated is essential.

 2. Can I buy kratom in Canada?